FoxJada/FoxJada.github.io/_pages/portfolio.md

 ### Student Lab and Field Analyst Assistant
 *Institute of Material Science and Sustainability (IMSS), UConn | May 2025 – Present*

-**Overview:** Investigated thermal effects on M50 steel microstructure to optimize retained austenite stability through controlled heat treatments, gaining hands-on experience in steel processing, metallurgical techniques, and lab troubleshooting.
+**Overview:** Investigated thermal effects on M50 steel microstructure to optimize retained austenite stability through controlled heat treatments, gaining hands on experience in steel processing, metallurgical techniques, and lab troubleshooting.

 **Objective:** How do different austenitizing temperatures (900°C, 1000°C, 1100°C) affect grain morphology and phase assemblage in M50 steel, and what cooling method best preserves microstructure without cracking?